LucasJavaudin/individualized-incentives-algorithm/README.md

 Then, you can type commands in the python interpreter.

+### Command _run_from_file()_

+This command import data from a file and run the algorithm.

+#### Parameters

+You must specify the name of the file containing the data as a string (e.g. 'data.txt').
+Python look for the file in the current working directory.
+Alternatively, you can specify the complete path to the file.

+Optionally, you can specify the budget used to run the algorithm with the parameter _budget_.
+By default, the budget is infinite.

+#### Input file

+The file containing the data must have two lines for each individual.
+The two first lines describe the alternatives of the first individual, the two subsequent lines describe the alternatives of the second individual, etc.

+The first line of each individual contains the utility of the alternatives and the second line contains the energy consumption of the alternatives.
+The two lines must contain the same number of values.
+The values are separated by a comma (you can change the delimiter character with the parameter _delimiter_).

+Lines starting with '#' are not read by Python (you can change the comment character with the parameter _comment_).

+The file _sample_data.txt_ in the directory _python_ is an example of input file.

+#### Output

+If no error occurred, 4 text files and 6 graphs are generated and saved in directory _files/_.
+If you run the command a second time, the previous files are deleted.
+You can store the files in a different directory using the parameter _directory_ (see example below).
+- _data.txt_: file with the generated data (utility and energy gains for all alternatives)
+- _data_characteristics.txt: file with some characteristics on the data (number of individual, total energy gains possible, etc.)
+- _results.txt: file with the results of the algorithm (final choice and amount of incentives for all individuals)
+- _results_characteristics.txt_: file with some characteristics on the results (expenses, energy gains, number of iterations, etc.)
+- _efficiency_curve.png_: graph plotting total energy gains against expenses
+- _efficiency_evolution.png_: graph plotting efficiency of the jumps against iterations
+- _incentives_evolution.png_: graph plotting amount of incentives of the jumps against iterations
+- _energy_gains.png_: graph plotting energy gains of the jumps against iterations
+- _bounds.png: graph with lower and upper bounds for total energy gains
+- _individuals_who_moved.png_: graph plotting number of individuals who received incentives against iterations
+- _individuals_at_first_best.png_: graph plotting number of individuals at first best alternative (alternative with the most energy gains) against iterations

+#### Example

+The following command imports data from the file _sample_data.txt_, runs the algorithm with a budget of 10000 and stores the results in the directory _/results_.
+> run_from_file('sample_data.txt', budget=10000, directory='results')

+The following command imports data from the file _input.txt_ with semi-colons as delimiter and with '*' as comment character, and then run the algorithm.
+> run_from_file('input.txt', delimiter=';', comment='*')

 ### Command _run_simulation()_

 This command generate random data, sort the data, remove the Pareto-dominated alternatives and run the algorithm.